Rockaway, Queens: 21st century

-With more and more people moving to the city, the Rockaways become a destination for adventurous day trippers.
+With more people moving to the city, the Rockaways have become a destination for day trippers.
 The area appears in New York Magazine's 2007 spring travel issue as a place for "male bonding" and to "scuba dive for sunken ships" via Sheepshead Bay's Jeanne II docks at Pier Five.
-Today, the area still draws crowds during the summer with well-tended beaches.
+Today, the area still draws crowds during the summer with tended beaches.
 Jacob Riis Park and Fort Tilden are situated towards the western end of the peninsula, and are part of the Gateway National Recreational Area, which was created in 1972 as one of the first urban national parks.
-The 5.5 mi long Rockaway Boardwalk and 170 acres of sandy beaches, fully accessible by the subway, make this a popular summer day trip for New York City residents.
-Toward the western end of the boardwalk, several portions of the beach are fenced off to preserve the nesting habitat for several species of terns and plovers, making for a unique urban birdwatching locale.
+The 5.5 mi long Rockaway Boardwalk and 170 acres of sandy beaches, fully accessible by the subway, make this a rather popular summer day trip for New York City residents.
+Toward the western end of the boardwalk, several portions of the beach are fenced off to preserve the nesting habitat for several species of terns and plovers, making for an urban birdwatching locale.

 After 2010, there was a major resurgence in the Rockaways' popularity.
 Various media began reporting on artists such as Andrew VanWyngarden, co-founder of popular psychedelic rock band MGMT, purchasing homes on the beach.
 The peninsula was dubbed "Williamsburg on the Rockaways" because some surfers from there began to spend whole summers out in the Rockaways.
 A number of businesses that cater to them have become popular among these down for the day tourists.
 There is even a summer shuttle bus which transports people from Williamsburg to the Rockaways.

 In February 2016, the Rockaway Peninsula was one of four neighborhoods featured in an article in The New York Times about "New York's Next Hot Neighborhoods".